marcelwestrahome/home-assistant-niu-component/README.md

 USername and password are the credentials of the niu app.

-At thsi moment the NIU sport plus ahas a bug, at least this type scooter stops after a certain time updating.
+At this moment the NIU sport plus ahas a bug, at least this type scooter stops after a certain time updating.
 When this happen, component will show the last updated values.
 Niu promises with a new firmware to solve this problem.

+Niu.py is not needed